Remote Play: PS4 to PS Vita

+PlayStation Portal

+In November 2023, Sony released the PlayStation Portal, a handheld gaming accessory for the PlayStation 5.
+The PlayStation Portal includes an 8-inch LCD HD screen and "all of the buttons and features of a DualSense controller".

-Other variants
+Other uses

 PS4 firmware update 1.70 introduced full remote play functionality for the PlayStation TV, allowing users to play PS4 games in a separate room or house, on a television set with a PS TV device remotely connected to the PS4.

 Remote Play with the PS4 is available for Android smartphones and tablet computers running Android 5.0 Lollipop or later, and requires a DualShock 4 in order to play games.
 The service was made available on 28 October 2014, exclusively on Sony's Xperia Z3 series phones, and was expanded to Sony's older Z2 series a month later.
 In October 2019, support was expanded to all Android smartphones with the release of PS4 system software 7.00.

 With the release of PS4 system software 3.50 on 6 April 2016, Remote Play was made available on Windows PCs and macOS.
 A DualShock 4 controller is required to use it, and must be connected through a USB cable or wirelessly via a separate accessory.
 1080p streaming is available when using a PS4 Pro model.

 Cloud gaming and Remote Play are some of several Gaikai-powered streaming services announced for the PlayStation 4 through its PlayStation Now service.
 Cloud gaming differs from Remote Play in that Remote Play allows games on home devices to operate remotely over a wireless network, while cloud gaming refers to a game that resides on a distant server rather than on a user's device.

 Support for PlayStation 5 games was added to the app in early November 2020, just prior to the console's launch on November 12, 2020.